timescale/timescaledb-toolkit/docs/tdigest.md

 ## Description <a id="tdigest-description"></a>

-Timescale analytics provides an implementation of the [t-digest data structure](https://github.com/tdunning/t-digest/blob/master/docs/t-digest-paper/histo.pdf) for quantile approximations.
+TimescaleDB Toolkit provides an implementation of the [t-digest data structure](https://github.com/tdunning/t-digest/blob/master/docs/t-digest-paper/histo.pdf) for quantile approximations.
 A t-digest is a space efficient aggregation which provides increased resolution at the edges of the distribution.
 This allows for more accurate estimates of extreme quantiles than traditional methods.

 ## Details <a id="tdigest-details"></a>